ssauermann/BetterDefaultBrowser/README.md

 Please also report any other bug or unexpected behavior.

-If BDB doesn't start up any more you can delete all settings (and the log file) via the menu (`File -> Delete Settings`) and beginn from scratch.
+If BDB doesn't start up any more you can delete all settings (and the log file) via the menu (`File -> Delete Settings`) and begin from scratch.

 #FAQ#